DigitalPublishingToolkit/TOD27-Final-Corrections/md/02chapter1.md

 topics of interest.
 It follows, therefore, that the concept of ‘virtual community’ is open to a variety of interpretations at a variety of moments.
 That technologies affect social relations is also not a new idea.
-Already in 1990, Ursula Franklin announced herself “overawed by the way in which technology has acted to reorder and restructure social relations, not only affecting the relations between social groups, but also the relations between nations and individuals”.[^02chapter1_31] The term virtual community may seem somewhat out-dated today, as we now tend to think of groups of people who meet and socialise online as operating across social networks, yet to historically position videoblogging
+Already in 1990, Ursula Franklin announced herself ‘overawed by the way in which technology has acted to reorder and restructure social relations, not only affecting the relations between social groups, but also the relations between nations and individuals’.[^02chapter1_31] The term virtual community may seem somewhat out-dated today, as we now tend to think of groups of people who meet and socialise online as operating across social networks, yet to historically position videoblogging